UBC-MDS/video_game_sales_dashboard/README.md

 ## License

-`Video Game Sales Analytics Dashboard` dashboard is licensed under the terms of the MIT license.
+`Video Game Sales Analytics` dashboard is licensed under the terms of the MIT license.